gapotchenko/gp-shields-oss/README.md

 # Gapotchenko Shields OSS

-Gapotchenko Shields OSS is a curated catalog of open-source .NET components that simplify integration with complementary technologies in your project.
+Gapotchenko Shields OSS is a curated catalog of open-source .NET components that simplify integration with complementary technologies in your projects.

 ## Overview